CleverCloud/doc.clever-cloud.com/deploy/application/php/tutorials/tutorial-wordpress.md

 ```

 {{< alert "warning" "Warning" >}}
-Excepting MySQL DEV plan, you have to figure the port out in the configuration with the environment variable `MYSQL_ADDON_HOST`
+Excepting MySQL DEV plan, you have to figure the port out in `wp-config.php` with the environment variable `MYSQL_ADDON_HOST` because it is not the default port which is used.
 {{< /alert >}}

 ### SSL Configuration